Treatment for bronchitis

 Bronchitis is a severe disease and requires professional attention.
 However, a complete cure is expected if this illness is taken under control at the earlier stages in many cases.

-Usually, Dr. Tsan at the Philadelphia Homeopathic Clinic treats respiratory ailments with a combination of acupuncture and homeopathic medicines thoroughly selected based on the homeopathic constitution of each particular patient.
+Usually, Dr. Tsan at the Philadelphia Homeopathic Clinic treats respiratory ailments with a combination of acupuncture and homeopathic medicines that are thoroughly selected based on the homeopathic constitution of each particular patient.